txstate-etc/ldap-async/README.md

 string[].
 Attributes with only one value will be `string`, attributes with multiple values will be `string[]`.
 Attributes with at least one value that is not valid UTF-8 (usually binaries like image data) will be base64 encoded strings.

+Note that there is also a `.set()` method on LdapEntry.
+This is for creating new data on an entry for use elsewhere in your code (e.g. with the `transformEntries` option).
+It does not modify the LDAP server.
+To modify the LDAP server, use the methods described in the "Writing" section below.
 ## Paged attributes
 There's a bit of a gotcha here, in that some LDAP servers (notably Active Directory) limit the number of values returned for multi-valued attributes.
 For example, if a group has more than